13ager/gen-x/ChatGPT-5/prompting-techniques.md

 Finally, rewrite it to pre-empt those concerns.
 ```

 **Why it works:** Mimics the review cycles you already do, but in seconds.
 No more "I should have anticipated that question."
+This is "Reflexion" in action—AI improving its own output through self-critique.

 ---